-What to know about the Reader's Built-in Meter:
+What to know about the Reader:

-- The FreeStyle Libre 2 Reader has a built-in blood glucose meter that is designed to be used only with FreeStyle Precision Neo blood glucose test strips and MediSense Glucose and Ketone Control Solution.
+- Do NOT place the Reader in water or other liquids as this may cause it to not function properly and may lead to risk of fire or burns. - The FreeStyle Libre 2 Reader has a built-in blood glucose meter that is designed to be used only with FreeStyle Precision Neo blood glucose test strips and MediSense Glucose and Ketone Control Solution.
 Using other test strips with the Reader's built-in meter will produce an error or cause the Reader's built-in meter to not turn on or start a test.
 The Reader's built-in meter does not have ketone testing functionality. - The Reader's built-in meter is not for use on people who are dehydrated, hypotensive, in shock, or for individuals in hyperglycemic-hyperosmolar state, with or without ketosis. - The Reader's built-in meter is not for use on neonates, in critically-ill patients, or for diagnosis or screening of diabetes. - See Using the Reader's Built-in meter section of the User's Manual for additional important information on the use of the Reader's built-in meter.